 How does the pressure at the kitchen sink cold tap compare now against how it was before the work started?

+There doesn't seem to be a lot of difference.
+All the taps have good power when just one is turned on alone.
 They lose power as another one is turned on and so on.
 Turn the cold on alone, good power.
 Turn the hot one on and the power is halved.
 This happens upstairs and downstairs.
 I honestly don't think the plumber really has a problem in his house.
 He was just trying to fob me off by telling me that this situation is normal, hoping I would fall for it.

 It is probably the water flow that is concerning you rather than water pressure, although the 2 are linked.
 You should still get water flow upstairs when a downstairs tap is turned on with a combi but the flow will be reduced.
 Electric showers can go cold when the washing machine kicks in for example.
 Your boiler handbook should give information on what flow rate is required in litres per minute for the system to work properly.
 As a rough guide you can measure the flow rate from a tap using a measuring jug and stopwatch You can also measure the water flow from a couple of taps individually and then with both turned on together.
 The results should compare similarly with those of a friendly neighbour with a combi, as the water pressure to each house should be about the same (as long as all the taps are sound).
 If the neighbours combi functions better than yours I'd be asking why but remember it may not be the plumbers fault.

 DIY how to tutorial projects and guides - Did you know we have a DIY Projects section?
 Well, if no, then we certainly do!
 Within this area of our site have literally hundreds of how-to guides and tutorials that cover a huge range of home improvement tasks.
 Each page also comes with pictures and a video to make completing those jobs even easier!